copleykj/socialize-postable/API.md

 ## Methods ##

-**poster()** - The use who added the post to the feed.
+**poster()** - The user who added the post to the feed.
 Poster may return the same as user if the user created the post in their own feed.

-**checkOwnership()** - Check if the user is the poster or the user as both can delete the post.
+**canRemove()** - Check if the user is allowed to delete the post.
+The poster and the owner can both delete the post.

 **canUpdate()** - Check if the user is allowed to update the post.
 Only poster can change a post.